-For busy folks who don’t have access to fancy gym equipment, the best workout option is often a good old-fashioned neighbourhood walk.
+For busy folks who don’t have access to fancy gym equipment, one of the best workout options is often a good old-fashioned walk.
 Logistically, it makes sense: A local walk doesn’t require travel or special gear, which makes ducking out for exercise easy—well, relatively easy, anyway.
 And those strolls can be great for health.
-Walking briskly for at least 30 minutes five times a week has been linked to a reduced risk of type 2 diabetes, high blood pressure, heart disease, and more.
+Walking briskly has been linked to reductions in body weight, BMI, and waist circumference, along with lowered risk of type 2 diabetes, high blood pressure, heart disease, and more.
 Not to mention a boost in mood.

 At the same time, however, many outdoor walkers wrestle with boredom.
 Once you’ve trekked the same path a few (hundred) times, how do you maintain interest?
 WW spoke with top trainers for some inspiration.

 No need to map out a new route to break your rut.
 Charlee Atkins, CSCS, a New York City-based personal trainer and founder of the virtual fitness company Le Sweat, recommends mixing up steps with higher-intensity moves for variety.
 For example, try power-walking as quickly as you can for 30 seconds, then drop back to your regular pace for a minute.
 Repeat for the duration of your walk.
 Or, pause for a quick set of lunges or jumping jacks every few minutes, says Albert Matheny, MS, RD, CSCS, co-founder of SoHo Strength Lab in New York City.
 In addition to fighting boredom, adding high-intensity intervals to a moderate workout may boost the cardiovascular benefits, according to a 2016 analysis in the Journal of Physiology.